ChrisWhealy/wasm_sha256/README.md

 # [Wasmer Update] SHA256 Implementation in WebAssembly Text

-I wrote the original version of this module with the assumption that NodeJS would act as the host environment.
+I wrote the original version of this module on the assumption that NodeJS would act as the host environment.
 This was all fine and dandy &mdash; everything worked as expected.

-However, when I attempted to use [`Wasmer`](https://wasmer.io) as the host environment, the WASM module did not function as expected due to some differences in the way the WASI interface has been implemented.
+The program also functioned correctly when invoked from [`wasmtime`](https://wasmtime.dev/).

+However, when I attempted to run the program from [`wasmer`](https://wasmer.io), it generated a nonsense hash value... 🤔

+After some investigation it truned out the `wasmer`'s implementation of the WASI interface to the `fd_read` function contained an unexpected difference.

 This update accounts for those differences and yields binary that weighs in at a whopping 2.5Kb (😎)